Are you wondering why Disney Plus says you are no longer subscribed when accessing the platform?

 To fix this, turn off your VPN first before accessing Disney Plus and see if the problem goes away.

-On the other hand, you can also consider switching to another VPN provider like IPVanish.
+On the other hand, you can also consider switching to another VPN provider like PureVPN.
 Unlike other VPNs, it keeps your network connection stable and works well with other applications.

 7. Clear Your Browser Cache and Cookies.